benjamin-albert/socket.io-intercept/README.md

-# socket.io-intercept
+# Socket.IO Intercept

-socket.io-intercept is a socket.io mocking library for Node.js
+Socket.IO Intercept is a Socket.IO mocking library for Node.js

-socket.io-intercept can be used to test socket.io server and client modules.
+Socket.IO Intercept can be used to test Socket.IO server and client modules.

-For instance, if a module exposes a socket.io server, you can test that module in isolation.
+For instance, if a module exposes a Socket.IO server, you can test that module in isolation.

 # Install